Cabin baggage confusion costs traveller £11,000 Antarctic cruise

 “I have never before been parted from my hand luggage but went along with the request – even checking four times before I boarded the flight to Amsterdam that it would be waiting for me,” she says.

+“I had no additional handbag in which to store my documents, tickets and asthma spray.
+I had only a mobile phone, credit card and passport in my pocket.

+“No one ever suggested to me to remove my medication, tickets, holiday reservation, emergency contact details and so on.
+Had they done so, I would have taken my hand luggage on board.”

-KLM has given Ms Coleshaw a full refund for the value of the flights plus a £500 voucher for future travel.
+KLM gave Ms Coleshaw a full refund for the value of the flights plus a £500 voucher for future travel.

 “It suggests quite strongly to me that they understood the implications of my cases travelling on the plane without me,” she says.

-However, this is just a small proportion of the total cost of the holiday.
+However, the air fare was just a small proportion of the total cost of the holiday.
 Ms Coleshaw paid Hurtigruten £10,660 for the package, and spent hundred of pounds more on preparations for the trip including travel insurance, guidebooks and Antarctic clothing that she never got to wear.

 Under the Package Travel Regulations, the organiser of a holiday – in this case Hurtigruten (now HX) – is responsible for providing the trip as booked, including services contracted out such as flights.